tifaucz/stockinfo/README.md

 ![image](https://github.com/tifaucz/stockinfo/assets/15833226/db12b022-55a6-4da6-be99-223b6e971aa5)

+## Usage
+Once you register and login, you will see the dashboard.
+- First use the filter to find a stock.
+Type 2 or more characters, and the dropdown on the left should be populated.
+You can filter further by Mic and Type of stock.
+- Click on the dropdown and then click on the stock you desire, it will be aded to the watchlist table and the charts will be updated.
+- When logging out and in again, you should keep your watchlist, being able to update it as you desire.

 ## Requirements
 - A Finnhub API key.
-You can get one free at https://finnhub.io/dashboard
+You can get one free at https://finnhub.io/dashboard .
+Without it the app should work, however it will not load the prices for the stocks.
 - PHP (version as required by your version of Laravel)
 - Composer (for managing PHP dependencies)
 - Node.js and npm (for managing front-end assets)
-- A database system like MySQL, PostgreSQL, or SQLite
+- For databases, you need either MySQL or MariaDB for the app, and SQLite for testing.

 ## Installation